emilygfagan/cybersecurity-projects/honeytoken-system/honeyfile-generator/README.md

 ### Modifications

-I wanted to edit the script so that it would include multiple entries in each file and it would have a header at the top of the document to simulate metadata because `.csv` and `.txt` files don't contain embedded metadata.
+I wanted to edit the script so that it would include multiple entries in each file and it would randomize the creation date of the file.
 I also wanted the administrator running the script to be able to choose what the filename would be.